-Nasal flaring is when the nostrils widen while a person is breathing.
-It is a sign that the person is having difficulty breathing.
-It is most commonly seen in children and infants.
+Nasal flaring occurs when your nostrils widen while breathing.
+It may be a sign that you’re having difficulty breathing.
+It’s most commonly seen in children and infants.
 In some cases, it can indicate respiratory distress.

-Nasal flaring can be caused by a number of conditions, ranging from temporary illnesses to long-term conditions and accidents.
+Nasal flaring can be caused by a few conditions, ranging from temporary illnesses to long-term conditions and accidents.
 It may also be in response to vigorous exercise.
 A person breathing comfortably should not have nasal flaring.

-Nasal flaring is common in people suffering from acute asthma.
-It may occur along with other common asthma symptoms, such as wheezing, tightness of the chest, and shortness of breath.
-Asthma can be triggered by a number of stimuli, ranging from animals to dust, mold, and pollen.
+Nasal flaring is common in people with acute asthma.
+It may occur along with other common asthma symptoms, such as:

 If you notice a child or infant with persistent nasal flaring, seek emergency medical attention.

 You should also seek medical attention if you notice a blue tinge in your lips, skin, or nail beds.
-This indicates that sufficient oxygen is not being pumped through your body.
+This indicates that oxygen isn’t being sufficiently pumped through your body.

-Nasal flaring is usually an indication of a bigger problem and is not directly treated.
-It is not a symptom that can be treated at home.
+Nasal flaring is usually an indication of a bigger problem and isn’t directly treated.
+It’s not a symptom that can be treated at home.

-He or she will listen to your lungs and breathing sounds, and ascertain if there is any associated wheezing or if your breathing is unusually noisy.
+Your doctor will listen to your lungs and breathing to see if there’s any associated wheezing or if your breathing is unusually noisy.

 Your doctor may order any or all of the following tests:

-- complete blood count to check for signs of infection
+- complete blood count (CBC) to check for signs of infection

-- electrocardiogram (ECG) to assess how your heart is working
+- electrocardiogram (EKG) to assess how well your heart is working

 - pulse oximetry to check the oxygen level in your blood